os-fpga/1st-CLaaS/doc/DevelopersGuide.md

 <!-- Web Server (Python) and Host Application (C++) can be extended as desired, but in the simplest usage, they can be directly provided by the framework. -->

-An actual F1, and even AWS as a whole, are needed very little during development, especially early on.
+An actual F2, and even AWS as a whole, are needed very little during development, especially early on.
 Four modes of execution are supported by the build process, controlled by the `TARGET` Make variable, and requiring different platforms:

   - Software (`sw`): An optional mode where the RTL kernel is not utilized.
 Custom C++ code is required to provide emulated kernel behavior.
   - Simulation (`sim`): Verilator is used for 2-state simulation of the custom RTL kernel.
 Verilator creates a C++ model of the kernel which is directly compiled in with the host executable.
 The Host Application C++ code controls the kernel clock and decides when to send/receive data to/from the kernel.
   - Hardware Emulation (`hw_emu`): This mode is supported by Xilinx Vitis on AWS.
 All FPGA logic is simulated, including the custom kernel and surrounding shell logic.
 This runs much slower than Simulation.
-  - Hardware (`hw`): Uses a real F1 FPGA.
+  - Hardware (`hw`): Runs on a real FPGA. **Note:** AWS F1 instances have been discontinued.
+AWS F2 instances are the replacement, but Vitis-based AFI generation is [not yet supported on F2](https://awsdocs-fpga-f2.readthedocs-hosted.com/latest/vitis/README.html).
+As a result, the `hw` target is currently unavailable.
+Development is limited to `hw_emu` mode on a Development Instance for now.

 Generally, most kernel development is done in Simulation.
 Hardware Emulation is used to refine the implementation of the design and may catch a few new bugs because of 4-state modeling and test bench differences.
 Hardware compilation is primarily for testing the application at speed and for deployment.